 Podcast - one of the greatest tools for your marketing.
 Regardless of your business or your position in your organization, in 2020 podcasts should be a solid part of your marketing campaign.

 Even if you’re not doing it for your business, you can do it for a hobby or expertise you have in a field that you want to share with whoever might be interested out there (and believe me, they are).
+Here are some examples of some real niche and successful podcasts: there’s one about stationery products and another on how to breed chameleons.

 Also, it builds up your brand, your expertise, authority and trust (or EAT, something that Google emphasizes a lot these days - and it’s ok to do so).